publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schI/m__us_usc_t8_s1103.md

  __Machine-Readable Document Border Security Program__

     [Pub.
-L. 100–690, title IV, § 4604][/us/pl/100/690/s4604], Nov.
+L. 100–690, title IV][/us/pl/100/690/tIV], § 4604, Nov.
 18, 1988, [102 Stat.
 4289][/us/stat/102/4289], which required Department of State, United States Customs Service, and Immigration and Naturalization Service to develop a comprehensive machine-readable travel and identity document border security program that would improve border entry and departure control through automated data capture of machine-readable travel and identity documents, directed specified agencies and organizations to contribute law enforcement data for the system, authorized appropriations for the program, and required continuing full implementation in fiscal years 1990, 1991, and 1992, by all participating agencies, was repealed by [Pub.
-L. 102–583, § 6(e)(1)][/us/pl/102/583/s6/e/1], Nov.
+L. 102–583][/us/pl/102/583], § 6(e)(1), Nov.
 2, 1992, [106 Stat.
 4933][/us/stat/106/4933].

  __Immigration and Naturalization Service Personnel Enhancement__

 [Pub.
-L. 100–690, title VII, § 7350][/us/pl/100/690/s7350], Nov.
+L. 100–690, title VII][/us/pl/100/690/tVII], § 7350, Nov.
 18, 1988, [102 Stat.
 4473][/us/stat/102/4473], provided that:

 >     “(a) __Pilot Program Regarding the Identification of Certain Aliens.—__